wangzhen263/fastTextEmbedding/Readme.md

 # fastText word embedding
-This is simple python application based on [fastText](https://github.com/facebookresearch/fastText) fastText to generate word embeddings on your dataset.
+This is simple python application based on [fastText](https://github.com/facebookresearch/fastText) to generate word embeddings on your dataset.

 ## Getting Started
 - Make sure that you have installed python and [virtualenv](https://virtualenv.pypa.io/en/stable/).